DataDog/datadog-operator/README.md

 > [!WARNING]
 > Operator release v1.7.0 removes support for DatadogAgent `v1alpha1` reconciliation (`v2APIEnabled` flag). v1.8.0 will remove the conversion webhook as well, and users will not be able to apply the DatadogAgent `v1alpha1` manifest.
 >
-> Operator release v1.8.0 will deprecate CRDs of `apiextensions.k8s.io/v1beta1` version.
-They will be kept in the repo but will not be updated.
-They will be removed in release v1.10.0.
+> Operator v1.8.0 will deprecate custom resource definitions using `apiextensions.k8s.io/v1beta1`.
+They will be kept in the repository but will not be updated.
+They will be removed in v1.10.0.

 The **Datadog Operator** aims to provide a new way of deploying the [Datadog Agent][1] on Kubernetes.
 Once deployed, the Datadog Operator provides: